SolidStateGroup/ssg-homepage/README.md

 npm run dev
 ```

+## Deploying

+Every branch gets deployed with Zeit.
+See the deployments tab in this GitHub.

 ## Creating pages

 As with any standard nextjs project you need to add any pages to /pages/url.js.
 See https://nextjs.org/learn/basics/navigate-between-pages/using-link.